stephmukami/stephmukami/README.md

   <h5>- 📫 How to reach me:</h5>

   <a href="">Linked In</a> or shoot me an email at stephmukami@gmail.com
+  <h5>- ⚡ Fun fact</h5>
-  - ⚡ Fun fact: I absolutely love herbal teas ...got any plugs?
+  I absolutely love herbal teas ...got any plugs?
  </p>
   <img  src="https://github.com/stephkariuki19/stephkariuki19/blob/output/github-contribution-grid-snake.gif"/>